Pathological limits in statistical mechanics: Trickiness of multi-variable limit

-Can this proof be taken for granted?
-In fact, we have two ways to refute it.
-Firstly, let's examine how the proof treats its hypothesis.
-Notice that although $f(y)$ looks like a single-variable function of $y$, it is not.
-The expression $f(y)$, or $g(\act x\rangle_0, y)$, is and only is a partial limit associated with the hypothesis that $\act x\rangle_0$ prevails over $\act y\rangle_\infty$.
-When the above proof finally concludes that $g$ is an invariant around and along the $y$-axis, this hypothesis has been illogically disregarded and forgotten.
-Secondly, let's check out whether $g$ has multi behavior around and along the $y$-axis.
-Obviously, the hypothesis that $\act x\rangle_0$ prevails over $\act y\rangle_\infty$ is not a unique hypothesis that we can possibly have.
-If we let $x$ stay rather stationary and let $y$ go bigger and bigger at a relatively fast pace, the value of $g$, denoted as $g(x, \act y\rangle_\infty)$, will keep decreasing; namely, we have \beq g(x,\act y\rangle_\infty)\to 0\quad ({\rm for\;any\;definite\;} x\not= 0 ). \eeq This behavior can be schematically seen from Fig.~\ref{fig1}({\bf a}).
-The multi behavior given by Eqs.~(\ref{heu1}) and (\ref{heu2}) informs us that \beq g(\act x\rangle_0,\act y\rangle_\infty)\to {\rm undef}, \eeq in which undef means undefinable.

-In summary, ``the behavior of $g$ around and along the $y$-axis'' involves two competing processes: the first is related to ``around'' and the second to ``along''.
-If we choose either one of the two processes and let it prevail over the other, the behavior of $g$ is well-defined.
-However, if we forget to make the choice or allow the choice to be unclear, questing for ``the behavior of $g$ around and along the $y$-axis'' is a self-misleading task.
+Is the above proof rigorous?
+The answer is no. In fact, there are two ways to refute it.
+Firstly, let's look at how the proof treats its own proviso.
+Note that although $h(y)$ in Eq.~(\ref{dhy}) seems like a single-variable function of $y$, it is not.
+The expression $h(y)$, or $g(\act x\rangle_0, y)$ in Eq.~(\ref{heu1}), is actually a conditional sublimit, which should be expressed by the symbol $g(\act x\rangle_0,\lfloor y\rfloor )$ and needs to be linked with the specific proviso that the process of $\act x\rangle_0$ prevails over any possible variation of $y$.
+When the proof concluded its conclusion, that specific proviso had been ignored conveniently but illogically.
+Secondly, let's examine whether $g$ is multi-valued around and along the $y$-axis.
+Note that the proviso that $\act x\rangle_0$ prevails over any variation of $y$ is not the only proviso that we can possibly adopt.
+In fact, if we let $x$ be nonzero and vary slowly, and let $y$ become bigger and bigger rather rapidly, the value of $g$ approaches zero.
+This behavior is shown in Fig.~\ref{fig1}{\bf a}, and can be symbolically expressed by \beq g(\lfloor x\rfloor ,\act y\rangle_\infty)\to 0. \eeq Eqs.~(\ref{heu1}) and (\ref{heu2}) tell us that the concerned behavior of $g$ should be described by \beq g(\act x\rangle_0,\act y\rangle_\infty)\to {\rm indefinable}. \eeq Namely, the behavior of $g$ around and along the $y$-axis involves two possible processes: $x\to 0$ and $y\to\infty$.
+If and only if we consciously and consistently adopt a proviso under that either of the two processes prevails over the other, the concerned behavior of $g$ is well-defined.
+Otherwise, it is equivocally-defined (ill-defined).

-It is also instructive to view the issue from the continuity and discontinuity perspective.
-Figs.~\ref{fig1}({\bf b}), \ref{fig1}({\bf c}) and \ref{fig1}({\bf d}) show that $g(x,y)$ behaves itself ever-increasingly like a discontinuous function along the $y$-axis, which reminds us of a plain fact that in a region where a certain type of discontinuity gets involved defining a limit thereat is not really proper.

-Several conclusive and/or speculative remarks are the following.
-Firstly, the concept of partial limit is helpful in terms of identifying ill-defined multi-variable limits.
-Secondly, if an ``invariant'' is established with help of limiting processes, it is quite possible that the ``invariant'' is a partial limit associated with an ad hoc hypothesis.
-Thirdly, considering a function's limiting behavior in a domain where a certain type of discontinuity gets involved is in principle a risky business.
-Finally, if an intended limit in physics proves to be ill-defined, we might be compelled to use some of its partial limits as substitutes (with certain ad hoc hypotheses accepted).